amunategui/amunategui.github.io/_posts/2014-05-15-EC2-RStudioServer.md

 <p align="center"><img src='../img/posts/rstudioserver/security.png'/></p>
 <BR><BR>
-After you it 'Launch', the key-pair authenticates client computer's identity to allow it to communicate securely to the AWS instance.
+After you hit <B>Launch</B>, the key-pair authenticates client computer's identity to allow it to communicate securely to the AWS instance.
 If this is your first time using EC2 you'll want to create and download a new key pair:

 <p align="center"><img src='../img/posts/rstudioserver/key.png'/></p>
 <BR><BR>
 **View Instance**

-After launching your instance, once the 'instance state' goes from 'initializing' to 'running', you can copy the public DNS string and paste it in your browser.
+After launching your instance, once the <B>instance state</B> goes from ``initializing`` to ``running``, you can copy the public DNS string and paste it in your browser.
 This is now the official link to your web interface for your instance.
 While waiting (hit refresh a few times):

 <p align="center"><img src='../img/posts/rstudioserver/runninginstance.png'/></p>